67520/D-CyPre/README.md

   2.2 model - DMPNN: Contains code for D-CyPre (including molecular features calculated by D-MPNN).\
   2.3 others: Contains other experiments in the study, such as training the models of atoms and bonds, separately.
 # Overview
-Note: D-CyPre supports the analysis of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP2E1 and CYP3A4.
+Note: D-CyPre supports the analysis of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP2E1 and CYP3A4.\
+The password for the compressed package is 67520.
 ![overview](https://github.com/67520/D-CyPre/blob/master/overview.png)